pengSherryYel/Replidec/README.md

 👉 https://osf.io/thpkb/files/osfstorage

 4. **Extract the database**
-After downloading, extract the contents of the archive into the Replidec directory and a folder named "db" will be created:
+After downloading, extract the contents of the archive into the Replidec directory, and a folder named "db" will be created:
 `tar -zxvf db_v0.3.2.tar.gz`
 ✅ Note: Make sure the extracted folder can be found in this path `your_conda_path/envs/env_name/lib/python*/site-packages/Replidec/db`.

-For now, everything is fixed, enjoy play with replidec.
+For now, everything is fixed.
+Enjoy playing with Replidec!